Manuel Margot Player Props: Rays vs. Yankees

-On Sunday, Manuel Margot (batting .357 in his past 10 games) and the Tampa Bay Rays play the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 1:40 PM ET.
+Manuel Margot -- hitting .379 in his past 10 games -- will be in action for the Tampa Bay Rays against the New York Yankees, with Domingo German on the mound, on May 11 at 7:05 PM ET.

-He racked up two hits (going 2-for-4 with a double and two RBI) in his last game against the Yankees.
+He had a one-hit showing in his most recent game (1-for-2) against the Orioles.

 Manuel Margot Game Info & Props vs. the Yankees